-Identified Licenses - a set of FOSS licenses identified as a result of following an appropriate method of identifying such licenses.
+Identified Licenses - a set of licenses governing the FOSS used to construct the Supplied Software. a set of FOSS licenses identified as a result of following an appropriate method of identifying such licenses.

 OpenChain Conforming - a program that satisfies all the requirements of this specification.